sabarrett/obsidian-blog-test/_posts/pokemon-hms-an-autopsy.md

 That's why everyone loves HMs, and they remain a staple of the Pokémon games to this day.

 ---
 Just kidding!
 HMs caused some serious problems, and fans' complaints about HMs grew steadily louder over time.
-By looking at how HMs changed over time, it's evident that Game Freak either capitulated or agreed with fans' perspective.
+By looking at how HMs changed over time, it's evident that Game Freak either capitulated to or agreed with the fans.
 At first, new HMs were being added every generation, but the compounding problems had clearly reached a critical point sometime before the release of Generation V (_Pokémon Black_ and _White_).
 Gen V was not only the first generation to _not add_ a new HM, it was also the first generation _remove_ an HM without replacing it with another -- and it removed _two_!
 Generation VI (_Pokémon X_ and _Y_) was the last generation to feature HMs at all.

 We're now up to Generation IX, and HMs have been a thing of the past for three whole generations.
 If HMs have been non-existent for fully a third of the Pokémon franchise's life, could it be that they were never any good to begin with?

-To answer that, let's start by summarizing the major problems of HMs.
+To answer that, let's start by summarizing the major problems of HMs:

 **HMs take up move slots.** As I mentioned before, HMs take up a slot of your Pokémon's combat moves.
 But, with only four slots available for each Pokémon, you don't have many to spare.
 A full team of 6 Pokémon has only 24 total move slots, and HMs eat into that.